-- I. Senior standing as an undergraduate student, or a baccalaureate degree. - II.
-Completion of six undergraduate Accounting courses: (ACCT 1301, 1302, 3341, 3342, 3343, 4344) or their equivalent with acceptable grades.
-Students who do not have an undergraduate business degree will need three additional business courses to meet CPA exam requirements in Texas. - III.
-A grade point average of 3.00 or better on the last 60 hours of undergraduate level work and an average of
+- Senior standing as an undergraduate student, or a baccalaureate degree. - Completion of six undergraduate Accounting courses: (ACCT 1301, 1302, 3341, 3342, 3343, 4344) or their equivalent with acceptable grades.
+Students who do not have an undergraduate business degree will need three additional business courses to meet CPA exam requirements in Texas.

-- 3.00 or better in the undergraduate major. - IV.
-Acceptable scores not more than five years old on the Graduate Management Admissions Test (GMAT). - V. Two letters of recommendation from professors or employers regarding the applicant's character, motivation, and intellectual ability.
+- A grade point average of 3.00 or better on the last 60 hours of undergraduate level work and an average of 3.00 or better in upper division Accounting coursework. - Acceptable scores not more than five years old on the Graduate Management Admissions Test (GMAT). - Two letters of recommendation from professors or employers regarding the applicant's character, motivation, and intellectual ability.